Refinitiv/refinitiv-ui/documents/src/pages/build-app/custom-theme.md

 import './custom-theme/dark/ef-toggle.js';
 ```

-!> You can't use custom theme together with Halo theme within your project.
-It will result a duplicate styles error.
+!> You cannot use a custom theme together with a Halo theme within your project.
+It will result in a duplicate styles error.

 ## Project structure

-A structure of custom theme project is illustrated as below.
+See an illustration of a custom theme project structure below.

 ```console
 ├── src